 High Privacy: If you have configured High privacy for yourself on the Profile page, users who you have talked to before will be able to speak with you.
 Otherwise, users must send you an invitation by email, SMS, Twitter, or Facebook and you must accept it before they are allowed to speak with you.

 When using HeyTell, you have the ability to stop any HeyTell user who has contacted you from continuing to send you messages.
 To block a user, select the conversation, tap the check mark button, then tap Block.
 This will block the user from being able to contact you.
 After blocking, you can optionally delete the conversation to clear it from view and remove all messages.

 We take your privacy rights seriously and encourage you to exercise them if you find it necessary as it relates to Voxilate and Voxilate's software products.
-If you require clarification or encounter issues, contact us by email at firstname.lastname@example.org with any questions you have or write to us at:
+If you require clarification or have any questions, contact us by email at firstname.lastname@example.org or email@example.com with any questions you have or write to us at:

 c/o Voxilate, Inc.

 2810 N Church St #87905

 Wilmington, Delaware 19802